quauab/ExifWriter/README.md

 Worked a previous project where the program can read jpeg's metadata.
 I was inspired to create a Java library that could edit a jpeg's exchange information and uploaded to Github as reference or possible Java library for others.

 <h2>Issues</h2>
-Editing the GPS tags produces an "unknown tag" discrepancy but the changes will still succeed.
+Editing the GPS tags results in an "unknown tag" discrepancy but the editing does succeed